slamora/brackets-wiki/Preview-Images-Research.md

 Open question:
 * when would the modal dialog open?
 Single click, double-click, hover
 * _[rlim] You need to mention the selection model in the project tree and working set.
 What happens with a right click on an image file?
 Do we add the image file into the working set?
 Do we show selection on the image file when the modal image dialog is showing?_
+    * _[pf] Currently it sounds like the proposal is that clicking in the tree does nothing, like clicking a folder... but that seems confusing to me.
+Maybe clicking should show the image, and only right click should do nothing._
 * _[randy] All of the other solutions imply that the problem where editor shows garbage or shows a modal error dialog is fixed, but that needs to be fixed with this solution, so it should explicitly be listed._